slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 difficulties experienced in the learning and teaching process of formal mathematical proofs, and discuss whether the traditional "definition-theorem-example" lecture method is the most appropriate for the students to success in mathematical courses.
-See the complete reflection on this thinking done as requirement for my professional development degrees.
+    <a href="https://schavesr.com/teaching/capstone.pdf"> This </a> is the complete reflection on this thinking done as requirement for my
+professional development degrees.
 </p>